 Ten years ago, brothers Justin and Aaron Smith made an escape from the cult at Camp Arcadia.
 They have since made appearances on tv denouncing the group as a UFO death cult and telling how the members practice self-castration.
-Their lives have been a struggle since leaving, especially when it comes to earning a living.
+Their lives have been a struggle since leaving, especially in trying to earning a living.
 They now receive a videotape sent by one of the cult members.
 Aaron misses the life they had there and persuades Justin to take a trip back to visit the commune.
-Justin is sceptical but goes along.
+Justin is sceptical but agrees to go along.
 There the two brothers are embraced and forgiven by the cult members who are not as the two of them portrayed them.
 They are told it is nearing the time of The Ascension.
 As they wander the area near the compound, they discover that some areas exist in timeloops where people are being forced to repeat the same events over and over.
 As they also become aware, something above is watching and sending them videotapes and photos to guide them on a pathway.

 The directing/writing team of Justin Benson and Aaron Moorhead have gained increasing acclaim in recent years, becoming one of the most promising indie directing/writing talents out there as of current writing.
 The two first appeared with Resolution (2012) and continued through Spring (2014), an amazing film about a romance between a human and an immortal, as well as the Bonestorm segment of V/H/S Viral (2014) and the subsequent Synchronic (2019) about a drug that causes the user to time travel, as well as produced After Midnight (2019).
 Here Benson and Moorhead for the first time also play the lead actors in their own movie, appearing in the roles of two brothers also named Aaron and Justin.
 And they do not too badly in the parts either.